 Installation with LATCH

-There are two LATCH weight limits with the Foonf: one for rear-facing and one for forward-facing.
-If you install the carseat with the LATCH straps for rear-facing, you must switch to using the seat belt when your child reaches 40 lbs.
+For models manufactured before February 27, 2014, if you install the carseat with the lower LATCH anchor connectors for rear-facing, you must switch to using the seat belt when your child reaches 40 lbs.

 Tools required for installation: Foonf and a step stool.
 Just kidding!
 Seriously, the Foonf is up pretty high when the rear-facing base is attached and I found it tougher to use my usual technique of pressing down on the side of the carseat while pulling the LATCH strap tight in my Acura MDX SUV.
 When I stood on a step stool, problem solved.
 In my dh’s Tesla Model S sedan, no problem with height because it obviously sits lower to the ground (and I can adjust the height of the suspension as needed too, hehe).